LSeu-Open/Lab-Libraries/Tutorials/Python/Learn-Python-from-scratch.md

-# Learn Python from scratch: A Step-by-Step Tutorial
+# Learn Python from scratch: A Tutorial

 <br>